WPGlobus/WPGlobus/readme.txt

 WPGlobus is compatible with many plugins, including but not limited to:

-* Advanced Custom Fields (ACF)
+* Advanced Custom Fields (ACF),
-* All in One SEO Pack
+* All in One SEO Pack,
-* Black Studio TinyMCE Widget (with our free add-on)
+* Black Studio TinyMCE Widget (with our free add-on),
-* MailChimp for WordPress
+* MailChimp for WordPress,
-* Max Mega Menu
+* Max Mega Menu,
-* Popups - WordPress Popup
+* Popups - WordPress Popup,
-* Sidebar Login
+* Sidebar Login,
-* Slider Revolution
+* Slider Revolution - with our [premium add-on](http://www.wpglobus.com/product/wpglobus-for-slider-revolution/),
-* The Events Calendar
+* The Events Calendar,
-* WPBakery Visual Composer (with our free add-on)
+* WPBakery Visual Composer (with our free add-on),
-* Whistles
+* Whistles,
-* Widget Logic
+* Widget Logic,
-* WooCommerce and some of its extensions ([WooCommerce WPGlobus](http://www.wpglobus.com/product/woocommerce-wpglobus/) premium add-on is required)
+* WooCommerce and some of its extensions - [WooCommerce WPGlobus](http://www.wpglobus.com/product/woocommerce-wpglobus/) premium add-on is required,
-* WordPress WooCommerce Nets Netaxept Payment Plugin by sellxed/customweb - with a [premium add-on](http://www.wpglobus.com/product/multilingual-woocommerce-nets-netaxept/)
+* WordPress WooCommerce Nets Netaxept Payment Plugin by `sellxed/customweb` - with a [premium add-on](http://www.wpglobus.com/product/multilingual-woocommerce-nets-netaxept/),
 * Yoast SEO.
-[WPGlobus Plus](http://www.wpglobus.com/product/wpglobus-plus/) premium add-on is not required but highly recommended.
+[WPGlobus Plus](http://www.wpglobus.com/product/wpglobus-plus/) premium add-on is required for multilingual focus keyword and SEO analysis.

 = Permalinks =